Alludio

 A lot of interesting gear has almost no useful documentation online.
 Vintage Japanese flangers, obscure solid-state amps, short-run attenuators, oddball import guitars — pieces that matter to the right person but were never recorded well, or recorded at all.

-Alludio sound tests exist to fix that, one piece at a time.
+Alludio sounds exist to fix that, one piece at a time.
 Each is recorded in a real room, through a documented signal chain, with minimal processing.
 The goal is to show what a piece actually sounds like — not to perform around it.
 Sound quality is the point.

-Signal chain notes are included with every sound test.
-These are reference recordings — the honest sound of the tools, useful long after any session is done.
+Signal chain notes are included with every recording.
+These are reference sounds — the honest sound of the tools, useful long after any session is done.

 Format

-Sound tests are published to YouTube and embedded here.
-If a piece in the collection has one, the link appears on its archive page.
+Sounds are published to YouTube and embedded here.
+If a piece in the archive has one, the link appears on its archive page.

 First round being recorded